abernier/abernier/articles/drafts/react-confetti.md

 [Codepen](https://codepen.io/abernier/pen/NWzYXwv)

-Reading the [API](https://github.com/catdad/canvas-confetti#api), we can also pass arguments:
+Reading the [API](https://github.com/catdad/canvas-confetti#api), we can also pass arguments when creating the instance:

 ```js
 const globalOptions = {